kevinbeirne1/CS50W-Projects/code_example-TDD-vs-non_TDD.md

 ## An example of how using TDD led to simpler code
 __Background__

 I started working on this project prior to reading the book TDD with Python.
 In my initial work on the project I started immediately generating the models that I assumed that I would need to achieve my requiements.
-In the second instance I attempted to use the TDD method of outside-in development and thus the models were the last Model-View-Template architecture that I created
+In the second instance I attempted to use the TDD method of outside-in development and thus the models were the last part of the Model-View-Template architecture that I created.

-### Non TDD models
+### Non-TDD models

 ```
 class Post(models.Model):